earthly/website/blog/_posts/2022-01-07-golang-errors.md

 I hope you found this guide to effective error handling useful.
 If you'd like to learn more, I've attached some related articles I found interesting during my own journey to robust error handling in Go.

+Also, checkout [Earthly](https://earthly.dev/).
+I work on it and its written in go and is open source.

 ## References

 * [Error handling and Go](https://go.dev/blog/error-handling-and-go)